-This place is wall to wall Instagram gold and a must visit!
-When the court of royalty moved from Amer Fort to Jaipur, a new city place as built by Maharaja Sawai Jai Singh II in 1727.
+This place is wall-to-wall Instagram gold and a must-visit!
+When the court of royalty moved from Amer Fort to Jaipur, a new city place was built by Maharaja Sawai Jai Singh II in 1727.

-The architecture of this palace is jaw dropping and colourful inside and out!
-The most iconic feature of this palace are the intricate doorways in the inner courtyard or Pritam Niwas Chowk.
+The architecture of this palace is jaw-dropping and colourful inside and out!
+The most iconic feature of this palace is the intricate doorways in the inner courtyard or Pritam Niwas Chowk.

 As well as the photos, there are some beautiful exhibitions and displays.
 You can also watch a puppet show here or treat yourself at their royal café.
 I highly recommend their Nutella stuffed cupcakes – they seriously melt in the mouth!